datatrail-jhu/09_dataanalysis/manuscript/01_translating_questions.md

 ?
 Your colleague tells you they want to predict the number of donations they will get next year to your non-profit.
 Which of the following is a question you should ask them to translate this to a data science question?

 C) What are the data you have on donations the last years and what are the other things you've measured each year that might predict donations?
-C) What dontations data do you have from previous years and what are other metrics have been tracked that might predict donations?
+C) What donations data do you have from previous years and what are other metrics have been tracked that might predict donations?
 o) Why do you care about predicting donations since it is a totally random process?
 o) Is the data that you have collected in Excel spreadsheets or in a Google Doc?
 o) What is the biggest donation that you have ever received?